gauravrastogi1990/hello-world/README.md

 # hello-world
 My First hello World Project on GitHub

-My Name is Guarav and I am startunbg to learn Data Science
+My Name is Guarav and I am starting to learn Data Science